 Don’t Charge Your Batteries Unattended

-If you look online for reports of fires and other incidents when charging lithium-ion batteries, you’ll see many incidents in which people acted quickly and disconnected their devices from the chargers because they noticed unusual smells.
-There are several reasons why an electronic device might emit a strange smell during charging, and none of those reasons are good.
+Suppose you look online for reports of fires and other incidents when charging lithium-ion batteries.
+In that case, you’ll see many incidents in which people acted quickly and disconnected their devices from the chargers because they noticed unusual smells.
+There are several reasons why an electronic device might emit a strange odor during charging, none of which are good.
 The smell could be from the capacitors in the charging adapter swelling and releasing toxic gas.

 Keep Batteries Away From Extreme Temperatures